mkazhdan/TextureSignalProcessing/README.md

 </summary>
 To run this executable you must specify the input mesh:
 <blockquote><code>% LineIntegralConvolution --in TSP.Data\Fertility\fertility.ply</code></blockquote>
-This opens a viewer visualizing a vector field by performing anisotropic diffusion to simulate line-integral-convolution.
+This opens a viewer visualizing a vector-field by performing anisotropic diffusion to simulate line-integral-convolution.
 (To start the iterative solver, press the [SPACE] key.)
 By default, the vector-field used is defined by the (maximal) principal curvature directions.<BR>
 You can also explicitly prescribe the vector-field:
 <blockquote><code>% LineIntegralConvolution --in TSP.Data\Fertility\fertility.ply --vf TSP.Data\Fertility\harmonic-001.vf --intrinsicVF</code></blockquote>
-(The latter flag is required because the vector-field in the file is represented using two intrinsic coordinates per triangle instead of three extrinsic ones.)<BR>
+(The <b>--intrinsicVF</b> flag is required because the vector-field in the file is represented using two intrinsic coordinates per triangle instead of three extrinsic ones.)<BR>
-You can also bypass the viewer and output a the line-integral-convolution texture to a file:
+You can also bypass the viewer and output the line-integral-convolution texture to a file:
 <blockquote><code>% LineIntegralConvolution --in TSP.Data\Hand\hand.ply --minimal --out hand.minimal.jpg</code></blockquote>
-Here a visualization of the minimal principal curvature directions are written out as a texture image.
+Here a visualization of the minimal principal curvature directions is written out as a texture image.
 </details>
 </dl>